Xavier vs. Oakland College Basketball Predictions & Picks - November 27

 Xavier Performance Insights

 - The Musketeers have a +64 scoring differential, topping opponents by 10.6 points per game.
-They're putting up 77.3 points per game to rank 147th in college basketball and are giving up 66.7 per outing to rank 107th in college basketball.
+They're putting up 77.3 points per game to rank 147th in college basketball and are allowing 66.7 per contest to rank 107th in college basketball.

-- Xavier is 128th in college basketball at 34.7 rebounds per game.
-That's similar to the 35.7 its opponents average.
+- The 34.7 rebounds per game Xavier averages rank 127th in the nation.
+Its opponents pull down 35.7 per contest.

-- Xavier makes 6.2 three-pointers per game (276th in college basketball) compared to its opponents' 5.5.
-It shoots 31.6% from deep while its opponents hit 27.3% from long range.
+- Xavier makes 6.2 three-pointers per game (275th in college basketball), while its opponents have made 5.5 on average.

-- The Musketeers rank 220th in college basketball by averaging 92.4 points per 100 possessions on offense, and defensively are 40th in college basketball, allowing 79.7 points per 100 possessions.
+- The Musketeers rank 220th in college basketball with 92.4 points scored per 100 possessions, and 40th in college basketball defensively with 79.7 points conceded per 100 possessions.

-- Xavier has had fewer turnovers than its opponents this season, committing 12.3 per game (197th in college basketball play) while forcing 13.5 (109th in college basketball).
+- Xavier has committed 1.2 fewer turnovers per game than its opponents, averaging 12.3 (197th in college basketball play) while forcing 13.5 (109th in college basketball).

 Oakland Performance Insights

-- The Golden Grizzlies have a +6 scoring differential, putting up 72.7 points per game (223rd in college basketball) and conceding 71.7 (194th in college basketball).
+- The Golden Grizzlies score 72.7 points per game (223rd in college basketball) and give up 71.7 (194th in college basketball) for a +6 scoring differential overall.

+- Oakland loses the rebound battle by 1.8 boards on average.
+It collects 32.7 rebounds per game, 210th in college basketball, while its opponents pull down 34.5.

+- Oakland connects on 8.3 three-pointers per game (102nd in college basketball) while shooting 35% from beyond the arc (120th in college basketball).
+It is making 1.0 more three than its opponents, who drain 7.3 per game at 28%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.